metagenlab/zDB/README.md

 ```
 nextflow run annotation_pipeline.nf
 ```
 command.
 You can also name the run with the ```--name=``` parameter, which may be useful in case you plan on running several analysis.
+For example: ```nextflow run annotation_pipeline.nf --name=enterobacteriacae_run```.

+The run name is used by the web server to choose a database, search index and blast databases.

 ## Starting the web server